Updated December 7, 2024

 12. Padlock and cable

 Pack a cable for extra security.
-A padlock and cable can tether luggage to a belt loop or fixed object when dozing off on a bus or during an airport layover.
+A padlock and cable can tether luggage to a luggage rack, or a belt loop or fixed object when dozing off on a bus or during an airport layover.

 The Eagle Creek lightweight cable that comes as a package with their TSA lock weighs just 21 g / 0.7 oz.